-For the first time in the history of the Grammy Awards, songs from the same album won Record Of The Year in consecutive years.
+For the first time in the history of the Grammy Awards, songs from the same album won Record of the Year in consecutive years.
 The 2000 award went to "Beautiful Day," which qualified because it was released earlier.
-Between the 2 years, music from All That You Can't Leave Behind
+Between the two years, music from All That You Can't Leave Behind

 A remix by Nigel Goodrich was included on a 2002 album of U2 B-sides and alternate versions called U2 7.

 This was the first Grammy winner for Record of the Year not to chart on the Billboard Hot 100.